psalunkhe72/learnGit/README.md

 # learnGit
-To understand Git and GitHub
+To understand and learn Git and GitHub